Pearlxuan233/CV/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.Eng. in M
+    - course: B.Eng. in Mww
       institution: Huaiyin Institute of Technology
       year: 2019-Present
 # Social/Academic Networking